-A business plan is not just a paper with words on it, it is far more valuable as a process of reflection on historical performance and in forward thinking of what tomorrow should look like.
-A good plan requires honesty of where the business is today, starting with a thorough audit of the company from top to toe.
+A business plan is not just a pice of paper with words on it, it is far more valuable as a process of reflection on historical performance and in forward thinking of what tomorrow should look like.
+A good plan requires honesty of where the business is today and where it is going tomorrow.
+Business planning starts with a thorough audit of the company from top to toe.
 Coupled with that there must be an ability to assess the external market factors and market drivers to identify the clear options available for the business to take.
 Finally any business plan also needs to create a clear sense of purpose, direction and implementation plan to make the changes necessary to achieve the desired goals.

 What stops business leaderships teams succeeding in undertaking business planning successfully?
 It is often due to leadership teams’ making mistakes in their business planning processes and assumptions.
 These business planning mistakes (often repeated) create weaknesses in business plans which mean they fail to deliver the anticipated results which leadership teams expect to achieve.